zimle/notes/postgres.md

 SELECT * FROM pg_ls_waldir()
 ```

 - Avoid write amplification: Even a table with a primary key can lead to siginificant write overhead if the key is uuid vs bigint, see [On the impact of full-page writes](https://www.2ndquadrant.com/en/blog/on-the-impact-of-full-page-writes/ "Permanent Link: On the impact of full-page writes") As uuids are random, postgres likely has to touch a new leaf index leaf page every write as opposed to the bigint, where it is likely that we stay in the same leaf index leaf page.
-Thus, much more must be written to the wal (every time postgres dirties a page, the whole must be written to wal)
+Thus, much more must be written to the wal (every time postgres dirties a page, the whole must be written to wal).
+A middle way would be to use sortable UUIDs, also see [Haki Benita citus conf 2023 talk](https://www.citusdata.com/cituscon/2023/schedule/#ondemand).
+An advice for efficient search on uuids is to use a [brin index with a bloom filter](https://www.postgresql.org/docs/current/brin-builtin-opclasses.html).
+They also work on other data types.

 ### Run analyze afterwards